wimhaanstra/emproto/README.md

 ### EVSE class

-The `Evse` class represents a single wallbox and exposes the functionality to read and interact with it.
+The `Evse` class represents a single charger and exposes the functionality to read and interact with it.
 You can obtain `Evse` class instances from the `Communicator`.

 #### Getting EVSE info and configuration